Policy last updated

 Information and warnings

-All schools should be aware of the following:
+All schools must be aware of the following:

 - VicEmergency (note: all principals and key school staff should download the App on their phone with a watch zone around their school to receive alerts and information regarding hazards and incidents in their vicinity)